crowdcover/moabi/_posts/blog/2014-05-19-EcoHacking-DRC-Logging-Roads.md

 ## How We Did It

 Equateur Province is nearly the size of all of New England and New York State.
 In order to systematically map such a wide area in such a small amount of time, we employed the [OSM Tasking Manager](http://tasks.hotosm.org/) to microtask tracing for the entire area.
-For map editing, we used a customized deployment of the in-browser iD editor, which saved all edits to our database.
-Because the edits were not actively validated during the Hackathon, no edits were pushed to the OSM site itself.
+For map editing, we used a customized deployment of the in-browser [iD editor](http://learnosm.org/en/editing/id-editor/), which saved all edits to our database.
+Because the edits were not actively validated during the hackathon, no edits were pushed to the OSM site itself.

-Our work flow looked something like this:
+Our workflow looked something like this:

-1) Use the Tasking Manager to grid the province and allow editors to start mapping, grid cell by grid cell.
+1) Grid the area of interest using the Tasking Manager and assign map editors to individual grid cells.

 <img class="space-bottom2" src="http://farm6.staticflickr.com/5035/14231717164_8e69dc5135_c.jpg" alt="OSM Tasking Manager" style="height:300px;">

-2) Within the Moabi iD instance, explore the existing road network within the grid cell and overlay satellite imagery from all available years: 2000, 2005, 2010, 2012, and 2013.
+2) Within the Moabi iD instance, explore the existing road network within the grid cell (outlined in purple) and overlay satellite imagery from all available years: 2000, 2005, 2010, 2012, and 2013.

 <img class="space-bottom2" src="http://farm8.staticflickr.com/7323/14169164633_9ee85067c3_c.jpg" alt="iD Satellite Image buttons" style="height:300px;">